jarret/raspi-uart-waveshare/README.md

     sudo apt-get install python3-pip
     pip3 install -U pyserial

-For the QR Code examples, `qrcode` will need to be installed.
+For the QR Code examples, `qrcode` and `pillow` will need to be installed to render the image to be displayed.

     sudo apt-get install libopenjp2-7 libtiff5
+    pip3 install -U pillow
     pip3 install -U qrcode

 For the Twisted event loop examples, `twisted` will need to be installed.